hoduche/git-graph/README.md

 > "What the hell is going to happen to my repository if I launch this Git command ?"

 A good way to overcome this difficulty is to experiment.
-This is made easy thanks to Git lightness and the fact it is immediately up and running in any repository with `git init`.
+This is made easy thanks to Git lightness and the fact it is immediately up and running in any directory with `git init`.

-Git-graph is a Git plugin, written in Python, that displays your Git repositories inner content as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
+Git-graph is a Git plugin, written in Python, that displays your Git repository inner content as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 This structured visual representation of Git internal data demystifies the impact of each Git command and considerably improves the learning curve.

 ## Install